memo-567/geogram/docs/API_feedback.md

 ### Emoji Reactions

-All emoji reactions follow the same pattern: one signed NOSTR event JSON per line in `{emoji-name}.txt`
+All emoji reactions follow the same pattern: one npub per line in `{emoji-name}.txt`

 | Emoji | File | Purpose | Icon |
 |-------|------|---------|------|